 This little angel kitty is too young to know a cat simply doesn't show one's wings to a human being.

 Walking the campus of Corban College in Salem, Ore., I happened upon this lovely maiden gazing over the steep pathway below.
 I am sure she wishes she could join the crowds of students passing by--instead, she is fated to watch from her perch on the hill.
-One can see a small smile upon her face.
+If you enlarge the picture, you can see a tiny smile upon her face.
 Perhaps her wistful joy comes from the laughter of the young people she observes.

 I am certain she is a small flowering cherry tree.
 As spring approaches and new leaves unfurl, I shall be back to record her spring colors.
 I would love to see her with a crown of cherry blossoms.

 Be sure to click on the pic for the larger version--I think that is how she is best discovered.

 Here you see a small faery, caught in a moment of repose.
 She perches atop the shoulders of her giant cloud friend.
 How lovely to ride across the skies with one she trusts and loves so much.
 I wonder what she is thinking.
 Though secure in the strength of her large companion, she still seems pensive and thoughtful.

 How wonderful!
 Thank you Cheryl, for bestowing such a lovely award.
 I am truly honored.
 You made my day!!!

 During our last big snowstorm I found this little faery dancer in the delicate twirls of a curly willow tree.
 I love snow, especially the way it transforms our sometimes drab world into a beautiful, magical place. .

 Once in a blue moon there is a snow storm in late February.
 But it doesn't look like we're going to see more snow this year!
 Spring is kissing away winter's cold, and soon the flowers will bloom.